wavma/enhance/README.md

 // Retrieves the current element const element = enhance.element();

-// Sets a new element and by default resets the zoom.
-Pass "false" to keep current zoom enhance.element(newElement);
+// Sets a new element and by default resets the zoom
+// Pass a second argument "false" to keep current zoom enhance.element(newElement);
 ```